Under the Domim Tree: Plot

 Their lives seem to improve over the next few weeks, with a plan being made for the youths to plant hundreds of tulip bulbs around the domim tree and Yola, another girl at the home, finding out that her father is still alive in Warsaw.
 The entire community rejoices for Yola, with several girls helping her prepare for the trip to Poland and other children requesting that she deliver letters to relatives they believe may still be alive while there.
 However, tragedy strikes and Yola's father dies suddenly before she can see him.

 Aviya receives a letter from an aunt containing a photograph of her father and the name of a cemetery.
 As a result, she is able to find and visit her father's grave in Haifa.

 Shortly afterwards, Ariel, the headmaster, succumbs to pressure from a psychologist to separate Yurek and Ze'evik in order to avoid a repeat of what happened to Misha.
 In response, they hide in the woods before appearing again a few days later, saying, "We stay together or we die."
-Ariel quickly agrees to that they will not be separated.
+Ariel quickly agrees that they will not be separated.

 Weeks later, a couple arrives at the youth village claiming to be Mira's parents.
 Despite having no memory of her family before they were killed in the Holocaust, she adamantly denies the allegation and tells the other girls that the man and woman had found her at an orphanage in Italy after the war and told her that they were her parents.
 She moved to Israel with them and eventually ran away after the man became physically and emotionally abusive.